CoderOfPHCity/CoderOfPHCity/README.md

 <p>- 🔭 I’m currently working n on building cutting edge web3 tools and innovative platforms through code.
 - 🌱 I’m currently open to working as entry level smart contract engineer as well as collaborations on open source projects, hackertons and Code challenges.
-I realy enjoy learning and working with new technologies like solidity, React, GraphQL, Apollo, as well as Typescript to create exciting projects.<p/>
+I realy enjoy learning and working with new technologies like solidity, React, GraphQL, Foundry, as well as Typescript to create exciting projects.<p/>

 - 🔭 I’m currently working with React JS, Solidity, Typescript, ethers.js and Rust and using them to build fun, creative Web Project